MissStrong/ICS3U/Discontinued/Turtle 4 - Colours in Turtle.md

 circle(40)
 end_fill()

-# Keeps the program running after the drawing is complete
+# keeps the program running after the drawing is complete
 done()
 ```